Blockchains/mStable-tech-challenges/full-stack/README.md

 ### mStable

-See the [deployed addresses](https://docs.mstable.org/protocol/deployed-addresses) of the mStable contracts on the Ropsten network.
+See the [deployed addresses](https://docs.mstable.org/protocol/deployed-addresses) of the mStable contracts on the Ropsten network or [use testnet](https://app-dot-mstable-staging.appspot.com/)

 Need some bAssets to mint with?
 Head to [Aave Faucet](https://testnet.aave.com/faucet) for USDT and TUSD tokens, or the [Compound App](https://app.compound.finance/Asset/cUSDC) for USDC and DAI.